Your Firm’s Secret Advantage: Systems, Procedures, and Operations Manual

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 In any office, processes and procedures are your solid road map.
 Chances are, you probably know exactly how you want most tasks done in your business—this applies to your client or legal work and your back-end operations.
-A system or process is simply that approach and those steps that you and your team should take when doing your firm’s work.
+A system or process is simply the approach and steps that you and your team should take when doing your firm’s work.

 Companies lose approximately 20 to 30% of revenue because of inefficiencies in company processes each year.

-In your law firm, processes ensure you can quickly locate contacts, tasks, emails, documents, and more associated with your clients.
+In your law firm, written processes ensure you can quickly locate contacts, tasks, emails, documents, and more associated with clients.
 They also help you effectively use your time and resources and ensure your staff does the same.
 Have you ever seen an employee hunting answers to simple questions or documents put in the wrong places?
 You can solve these issues with documented procedures, freeing up your time and keeping your operations consistent.

 A law firm operations and procedures manual is a document that contains your law firm’s processes and business policies.